moinkhan3012/Student-Lease/README.md

 ### Data Layer
 - **DynamoDB**: Used for storing chat messages, user data, marketplace postings, and sublet listings.
+- **SQS (Simple Queue Service)**: Used to store click streams.
+When a user opens any listing, a Lambda function saves the user_id and listing_id in the SQS.
+An EventBridge Lambda trigger reads data from SQS and updates the timeVisited attribute in Elasticsearch, indicating the number of times an item has been viewed overall.
+Additionally, the listing_id is added to the DynamoDB against the user_id to store the last visited item list, which defaults to 10.

+  - **Importance of SQS**
+Using SQS allows us to focus on critical functions, reducing latency and handling non-critical functions like updating the timeVisited count asynchronously.
+This ensures that the application remains responsive and can handle high loads without performance degradation.
+- **Elasticsearch**: Elasticsearch is used in our system to manage and search sublet listings efficiently.
+It provides the following functionalities:
+  - **Full-Text Search:** Allows users to perform complex searches quickly and accurately.
+  - **Recommendation:** We used OpenSearch service to store our elastic search data with embeddings for recommendation.
+  - **Scalability:** Manages large volumes of data and high query loads with ease.
 ### Logical Layer
 - **Recommendation Engine**: Utilizes content-based filtering to suggest compatible roommates based on detailed listing information.